Noiredd/PEGAS/docs/tutorial.md

 PEGAS provides you with a special tool: the `jettison` event, which allows you to inform the system of the mass lost during the event (see below).

 ### [Sequence](reference.md#sequence)
-This is how you control timed events, like separation of the strap-on boosters, jettisoning the payload fairing, or even throttle in the atmospheric ascent phase\*.
+This is how you control timed events, like:
+* separation of the strap-on boosters,
+* jettisoning the payload fairing,
+* rolling to given attitude,
+* throttle (only in the atmospheric ascent phase)\*.

 See the reference to all possible events and how to use them.
+As you see, both `sequence` and `vehicle` can cause a staging (equivalent to hitting spacebar).
-The main difference between vehicle staging and `sequence`, is that vehicle staging events are bound to the *physical parameters of the vehicle* (how much fuel does a stage have, how fast does it consume it => when does the next stage activate), while `sequence` events are bound directly to time (counted from lift-off).
+The main difference between `vehicle` staging and `sequence`, is that vehicle staging events are bound to the *physical parameters of the vehicle* (how much fuel does a stage have, how fast does it consume it => when does the next stage activate), while `sequence` events are bound directly to time (counted from lift-off).
-However, both `sequence` and automatically calculated staging only do one thing: hit the spacebar.
 For this reason, you must pay attention that your timed events be properly aligned in the in-game staging sequence, with respect to the staging events.
 You don't want your payload fairing jettison event to accidentally separate the currently burning stage.
+Recommended approach is to avoid scheduling other staging events near the main vehicle staging.

 One unique thing about sequence is that it controls the lift-off too.
 You **need to** have an entry at time zero that releases the launch clamps.